Landkreuzer P. 1500 Monster: Development

 The Schwerer Gustav fired a 7-tonne projectile up to 47 km and was designed for use against heavily fortified targets.
 The main armament could have been mounted without a rotating turret.
 Such a configuration would have allowed the P. 1500 to operate in a similar manner to the original 800 mm railroad gun and Karl 600 mm self-propelled mortars, launching shells without engaging the enemy with direct fire.

 Issues

 Development of the Panzer VIII Maus had highlighted significant problems associated with very large vehicles, such as their destruction of roads/rails, their inability to use bridges and the difficulty of strategic transportation by road or rail.
 The bigger the vehicle, the bigger these problems became.
-In 1943, Albert Speer, the Minister for Armaments, cancelled both the Ratte and Monster projects.
+In 1943, Albert Speer, the Minister for Armaments, cancelled both the Ratte and Monster projects due to obvious major problems.